 Wah is one of the most famous effects for guitar, and wah pedals are among the most expressive to play through.
 The sound of wah can be heard across many genres and on plenty of records, and wah pedals can be found on pedalboards and jam spaces around the world.

-What are wah pedals and how do they work?
-Wah pedals are nearly always expression-based pedal (they have a treadle-style control) and work by modulating the EQ of the signal to produce an almost vowel-like “wah” sound in the guitar (or other instrument) signal.
+What are wah pedals, and how do they work?
+Wah pedals are nearly always expression-based pedals (they have a treadle-style control) and work by modulating the EQ of the signal to produce an almost vowel-like “wah” sound in the guitar (or another instrument) signal.
 Wah achieves this effect by sweeping bell-type peaks across the EQ.

 In this article, we’ll focus on understanding wah pedals and how they affect our guitar signals.
 I’ll share a few wah pedals as examples and offer some tips on how to get the most out of your wah pedal(s).

 Related article: Top 14 Best Wah Pedals For Guitar & Bass.